 Two debates were particularly important, as they not only shaped the domestic political debate but altered the direction of Liberalism.
 The first was the implications of the economic downturn on what had been a consensus on free trade and a laissez-faire approach to the relationship between the state and society.
 The second was the impact of evolutionary theory, epitomised by Charles Darwin's work.
-This affected the basic understanding of the nature of the individual in their communities.
+This affected the basic understanding of the nature of Economically, the perception of 'progress' and 'peace' were consciously linked through free trade.

+the individual in their communities.
 Biology provided a new organic model of society.
 The settled view of human nature and the role of the individual as well as the state's role and responsibilities in terms of the welfare of its citizens was being challenged at the most fundamental levels, and both the thinkers and political leaders of the Liberal Party engaged with these debates.